 Biological and Environmental Sciences

-Argent (chairperson), Arrigo-Nelson, Bocetti, Boehm, Caffrey, Hanna, Meiss, Nicholson, Paulson, Tebbitt, Whyte, Zuchelkowski.
+Argent (chair), Arrigo-Nelson, Bocetti, Boehm, Caffrey, Gray, Hanna, Meiss, Nicholson, Paulson, Tebbitt, Whyte, Zuchelkowski

-To advance the University's mission of "Building Character, Building Careers" of students, the Department of Biological and Environmental Sciences will facilitate the fundamental understanding of the biological basis of life and provide programs that promote excellence in our students’ academic and professional development.
+To advance the University's mission of building character and careers of students, the Department of Biological and Environmental Sciences will facilitate the fundamental understanding of the biological basis of life and provide programs that promote excellence in our students’ academic and professional development.

 The Department of Biological and Environmental Sciences is housed in a four-story building equipped with an array of scientific instruments.
 Specialized areas include scanning electron microscope facilities, animal room, greenhouse, herbarium, plant growth facilities and vertebrate teaching museum.

-Career opportunities include preparation for graduate work in biology and related fields, for industrial and government research, for careers in public health and the many health-related fields.
+Career opportunities include preparation for graduate work in biology and related fields, for industrial and government research and for careers in public health and the many health-related fields.
 A steady demand exists for environmental scientists, wildlife biologists, fishery biologists, environmental monitoring technicians and interpretative naturalists.